PerfCoder: Large Language Models for Interpretable Code Performance Optimization: Related Work

 A more direct and efficient strategy involves fine-tuning on paired examples of inefficient and optimized code, allowing models to learn performance-oriented transformations.
 Several recent efforts have explored different strategies to improve the performance of LLM-generated code. \citep{chen2024supersonic} formulates the task as a Seq2Seq learning problem focused on generating optimized code patches, while \citep{ma2024llamoco} applies contrastive learning and instruction tuning to improve code quality based on problem descriptions.
 Both approaches require additional information or specialized models, which may limit their applicability. \citep{taneja2025llm} addresses the specific challenge of generating vectorizable code, but its technique lacks generalizability.
 In contrast, \citep{huang2024effi, madaan2023learning} highlight the importance of high-quality training datasets for enhancing model performance, though their inference processes lack interpretability.
+While prior work such as PIE uses free-form natural language rationales to explain code edits, PerfCoder adopts a structured strategy representation constrained to a fixed categorical schema with concise, program-specific descriptions.
+This design enables balanced data curation and stable planner-level reinforcement learning, whereas free-form rationales are stylistically diverse and difficult to control or reuse, complicating supervision and planner optimization.
 Inspired by these insights, we propose an intuitive and effective data construction and fine-tuning method for LLM-based code optimization, enabling an interpretable and customizable optimization process with improved speedup.